DorimeImo/LLMSessionGateway/README.md

   - TraceId and Correlation-Id across all components.

 - **Security & Compliance**
-  - Full support for Keycloak authentication and Kong Gateway for token validation and routing.
+  - Full support for Azure AD authentication and APIM Gateway for token validation and routing.
   - HTTPS transport and GDPR-aligned data retention.

 - **Error Handling**